Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <br>
 <pre class="cblock">
 M905 P2016-10-26 S00:23:12
-M905 P2016-10-26 S00:23:12 T"Europe/Berlin" ^1^
+M905 P2016-10-26 S00:23:12 T"Europe/Berlin" ; DSF v3.3 and later only
 </pre>

-Updates the machine's local date and time or reports them if no parameters are specified.
+### Notes

 The time should be specified in 24-hours format as in "13:45" instead of 1:45PM.

-^1^ Only supported by Duets in SBC mode with DSF v3.3 or newer
+Timezone setting is only supported by Duets in SBC mode with DSF v3.3 and later.

 ## M906: Set motor currents